 Funds to initiate this Award were provided through the kind donation by conservationist and botanist Geoff Davidson of proceeds from the sale of Pennantia baylisiana plants, a threatened species that Ross and Geoff were instrumental in saving from extinction.
 These proceeds were passed to Jessica Beever, Ross’s wife, who in turn chose that they be allocated for a Mycological Award in memory of Ross.
 Through a matched contribution from the Fungal Network of NZ, the initial sum of $10,000 was established as a nucleus for a sustainable fund to provide for an annual mycological award.
 Funds will be under the control of an elected Board of Trustees of the Ross Beever Memorial Trust, which is being established, and applying for Charitable Trust status, in 2015.

-One Ross Beever Memorial Mycological Award of NZ$500 may be awarded annually from 2015.
+One Ross Beever Memorial Mycological Award of up to NZ$5000 may be awarded annually from 2015.
 The award is intended to provide financial support to a student who is studying full time at a post graduate level in mycology: i.e. completing PhD, Masters or Honours, on a topic relating to New Zealand mycology or plant pathology.
 The award may be applied at the discretion of the successful student to provide financial support for field work, study‐related travel, data analysis, reporting and living expenses, or any combination of these purposes.